Species Introduction

 Q: How do I properly acclimatise Black Corydoras to my aquarium?

-Acclimatisation is crucial for the health of your Black Corydoras.
-Upon arrival, float the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-Next, gradually introduce small amounts of tank water into the bag every 5 minutes over the course of an hour.
-This process helps them adapt to the water parameters of your aquarium.
-After this period, gently net the fish into the tank, avoiding adding the bag water, which may contain harmful substances.
-This method ensures a smoother transition for your new aquatic companions.
+Acclimatising your Black Corydoras is crucial for their health.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+After this period, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
+This process helps them adjust to differences in water chemistry.
+Finally, gently transfer the fish into the aquarium using a net, discarding the bag water.

 ✓ Expert Tip